Paperwork, Hardware, Software, Backups and Taxes…

 - Do your taxes

 Pssst!
-Get my Consumer's Guide for Self-Publishers free plus some great tools like a metadata cheatsheet and book launch checklist.
-Sign up here.
+Get my comprehensive ebook, the Consumer's Guide for Self-Publishers for free, plus some great tools like a metadata cheatsheet and book launch checklist.
+Sign up below.